anywhichway/reasondb/README.md

 ### Loading

-Users of Chrome 54.0 and greater can use the file at src/index.js so long as uuid is loaded first (67K):
+Users of Chrome 54.0 and greater can use the file at src/index.js so long as uuid is loaded first (67K).
+An unmodified, browserified copy of uuid v3.0.0 is provided in the `lib` directory for convenience:

 ```
-<script src="../node_modules/uuid/uuid.js"></script>
+<script src="../lib/uuid.js"></script>
 <script src="../src/index.js"></script>
 ```

-A browserified version is located at browser/reasondb.js (203K).
+A browserified version of ReasonDB is located at browser/reasondb.js (203K).
 It will operate in Chrome, Firefox, Microsoft Edge (although Edge fails with localStorage).
 Chrome is almost twice as fast as either Firefox or Edge. **Note***: The unit tests only work reliably in Chrome.
 However, this is due to how the tests are written and/or the behavior of Mocha and Chai.
 In some cases the tests and examples are "decafinated" and print to the console rather than the browser page.

 ```
 <script src="../browser/reasondb.js"></script>